The Very Beginning

 When I got into middle school I finally got to take some lessons at Stretch and Sew, they were known for their pattern brand and had a local store.
 I learned to make a t-shirt, sweatshirt and even lingerie making a full slip for my mom and half slip for myself.
 Speaking of slips that was probably the last time I wore one!
 I even competed in a contest at Stretch and Sew making and decorating a sweatshirt.
 I came in third place winning my favorite pair of scissors, Ginghers which are the best and still use some 30 years later.

 Then came the embroidery machines and I was hooked on that for sure!
-So after many years working my side hustle of alterations, some home decor, and monogramming I finally took a leap and open my store and have loved every second!
+So after many years working my side hustle of alterations, some home decor, and monogramming I finally took a leap and opened my first store in Louisville, Kentucky.
+I have loved every second!